 Modern digital marketers must carefully define their ideal consumers and then determine the best ways to connect with them.
 This requires a roadmap of the “buyer’s journey,” or the series of interactions that begins with a lead’s first interaction with a brand all the way through conversion and repeat sales.

 Splash screens can be incredibly valuable in this aspect, starting the buyer’s journey with a valuable and memorable interaction that the brand then builds upon to cultivate interest and trust.
 If a user immediately recognizes value when interacting with a brand for the very first time, this propels the buyer’s journey further along and significantly increases the chances of the user ultimately converting to the brand.
+This is exactly why branding agencies across the world are now recommending splash screens to their clients.

 Get Creative and Experiment With Multiple Splash Screens